-As an Event Manager, you know how critical your job is to the success of the company.
+As an Event Manager, you know how critical your job is to the success of your trade show booth design company.
 Or do you?

 Ask yourself these critical questions: